Bon Secours Geriatric Care provides geriatric consultations to those over age 65 with:

 - Transitions of care

-Patients and their families consult with a board-certified geriatrician, a physician who has received additional training in conditions specific to aging.
+Patients and their families consult with a geriatrician, a physician who has received additional training in conditions specific to aging.
 Geriatricians are experts in geriatric assessment and rehabilitation, preventive medicine, management of patients in long-term care settings, and psycho-social, ethical, legal, and economic issues relevant to geriatric patients.
 The geriatrician collaborates with the patient's primary care physician.

 Specialized Care for the Elderly